 Where defects or repairs have been identified within this report it is recommended that, prior to entering into any legally binding sale or purchases contracts, further specialists advice and estimates should be obtained, to establish the implications, if any, on a potential offer to purchase or the sale price likely to be achieved for the property.

-The loft has been converted into habitable space.
+Alterations have been carried out to the property and also to form the current internal layout.
 The valuation assumes necessary certification in respect of the planning permissions, building warrants and completion certificates were issued for these works.